-Note that you can use any application to code actors-from Eclipse, a common codedevelopment environment to a simple text editor.
+Note that you can use any application to code actors-from Eclipse, a common code-development environment to a simple text editor.
 Full instructions for using Eclipse with Kepler are available on the Kepler wiki, where the build system instructions are available.

-A.2.1 Coding a New Actor
+A.2.1 CODING A NEW ACTOR

-The source code of Kepler actors is divided into several sections with highly visible delimiters (Figure A.2).
-The sections consist of: constructors, public variables (including ports and parameters), public methods, protected methods, protected variables, private methods, and private variables, in that order.61 The constructor creates an instance of the class (the actor) and the methods specify the actor behaviors (such as what to send to an output port).
+The source code for Kepler actors is divided into several sections with highly visible delimiters (Figure A.2).
+The sections consist of: constructors, public variables (including ports and parameters), public methods, protected methods, protected variables, private methods, and private variables, in that order.62 The constructor creates an instance of the class (the actor) and the methods specify the actor behaviors (such as what to send to an output port).
 "Public", "protected", and "private" specify access levels.
 Please see the Java documentation for more information.